Shawn Boskie: Professional career

 Boskie made his major league debut on May 20, 1990, versus the Houston Astros, pitching a 5-hit complete game, while collecting two hits himself.
 Overall, his rookie year was quite promising, highlighted by a 3.63 earned run average (ERA), in 15 games started.
 Boskie's best season was in 1996, with the California Angels, when he achieved career statistical highs in wins (12) and innings pitched (189 1/3).
 He tied for the league lead in home runs allowed (40), which ranks 12th-most all-time in a single MLB season.
 Boskie's eight-year big league career also included stints with the Philadelphia Phillies, Seattle Mariners, Baltimore Orioles, and Montreal Expos.

 On September 6, 1995, Boskie was the starting pitcher when the Angels played the Orioles on the evening that Cal Ripken Jr. broke Lou Gehrig's consecutive games played streak of 2,130.
 Ripken hit a home run off Boskie in the 4th inning (Ripken's third game in a row in which he hit a home run).

 Personal life

 Boskie is a devout Christian.
 He worked with the non-profit legal advocacy organization Alliance Defending Freedom for 10 years before joining Pure Flix Entertainment as Vice President of Investor Relations.
+In 2021 he founded Canyon Productions, an independent Christian film company.
 He married Pamela Russell in 1990 and they reside in Scottsdale, AZ with three children.